aaronli04/taylorswiftlyricguesser/README.txt

 2. The Rest API built struggles to load songs from 1989 because of the existence of (Karaoke Version) songs that have no body data.
 I tried to create a workaround for that but it doesn't work, probably because I need to use reactState to set variables in time and properly.
-If I had more time, I would definitely work on fixing this.
+If I had more time, I would definitely work on fixing this (I couldn't use reactState because I set the file type as a module).
 On the bright side, though, it did stop the backend from crashing every time the user clicks 1989 on the selector.

 3. Snippets on one-track, one-snippet albums like You All Over Me (feat.
 Maren Morris) (Taylor's Version) (From The Vault).
 While the getSnippet preventing duplicate snippets is a nice feature, it prevents the submit button from working on these albums as it can't get a new lyric because no snippet qualifies.